DeLarverie was born 'way down yonder' in New Orleans, Louisiana.

 Stormé is known, too, for adapting memorable sayings and witty warnings.
 For example, if someone says or asks something that Stormé perceives as insulting to his intelligence or not too smart, he'll say, "I didn't fall off of the back of a turnip truck".
 A favorite song of Stormé's, "It Ain't Easy Being Green", is also a favorite expression.
 Gay, Lesbian, Bisexual and Transgender people can easily relate to that song simply substituting 'green' with 'Gay'.
 And that's exactly Stormé's point: "It ain't easy being Gay".
 Sho 'nuff, y'all!
 Relating to age, or not relating to it, King Stormé rightly says, while inimitably mixing maxims: "Age ain't nothing but a number -- if you don't mind it, it don't matter".
 Overall, reviewing life and his philosophy of himself, Stormé tells it like it is (another song): "What you see is what you get".
 Allright!

-DeLarverie has electedly served as Chief-of-Security, Ambassador and in
+DeLarverie has electedly served as Chief-of-Security, S.V.A.
+Ambassador

 always done so supportively, reliably and